Glossary of Terms

 Teacher

-A certified teacher available on set to provide education and to be present if a child actor is a part of production.
+A certified teacher is available on set to provide education and be present if a child actor is involved in the production.

 Transportation Captain

-Responsible for the coordination of all the drivers and trucks for each department.
+The Transportation Captain is responsible for coordinating all the drivers and trucks for each department.

 Wardrobe Supervisor